-Interest income was (\$2,747), or 375%, lower than the prior fiscal year primarily due to a \$2,998 market value adjustment of investment holdings per GASB Statement No. 31, "Accounting and Financial Reporting for Certain Investments and for External Investment Pools" compared to prior fiscal year.
-The GASB 31 value for the prior fiscal year was \$426 compared to \$3,424 for the fiscal year.
+Interest income was (\$2,747), or 375%, lower than the prior fiscal As of June 30, 2022, the Electric Utility had \$52,499 in outstanding year primarily due to a \$2,998 market value adjustment of investment revenue bonds.
+The bonds were issued for modernization. holdings per GASB Statement No. 31, "Accounting and Financial replacement and upgrades of the electric system, general plant, and Reporting for Certain Investments and for External Investment Pools" other facilities (see Debt Administration).
+The Electric Utility paid compared to prior fiscal year.
+The GASB 31 value for the prior fiscal \$3,348 in interest expense, compared to \$3,403 in the prior fiscal year. year was \$426 compared to \$3,424 for the fiscal year.